wenkokke/talk-robustness-as-a-refinement-type/presentation.md

 ---

 ^
-Except for Saucisse in the top-left… Like, that could be a cat… or a dog?
-I can’t really tell anymore.
+Except for Saucisse in the top-left… Like, that looks like a little french bulldog to me…

 ![fit](pets-smol-dog.png)